vanheeringen-lab/gimmemotifs/docs/installation.rst

 The preferred way to install GimmeMotifs is by using `conda
 <https://docs.continuum.io/anaconda>`_.
-Activate the bioconda_ channel if you haven't done so already.
+Activate the bioconda_ channel if you haven't used bioconda before.
+You only have to do this once.

 ::